 My First Greenhouse

 Welcome to the wonderful world of greenhouses!
-If you are new to greenhouses or our company, this is a great place to begin your greenhouse plans.
-These are just some of the things to consider before purchasing a quality greenhouse.
+If you are new to greenhouses this is a great place to begin your greenhouse plans.

-The first decision is to select a free standing or home-attached greenhouse model.
+The first decision is to select a free standing or building attached greenhouse model.
 Free standing allows you to select the appropriate site to maximize sunlight exposure and aesthetic appeal.
 Home-attached greenhouses offer convenient access to services, good use of yard space and added insulation.

-BC Greenhouse Builders manufactures 6 DIY product lines within the Cross Country brand: Pacific,Traditional, Cottage, Cape Cod, and our standard 8×8 models the Sungarden and Legacy.
-Each line can be modified and sized to suit your needs excluding the standard models.
+BC Greenhouse Builders manufactures 7 DIY product lines within the Cross Country brand: Pacific,Traditional, Cottage, Cape Cod, The Parkside and our standard 8×8 models the Sungarden and Legacy Each line can be modified and sized to suit your needs excluding the standard models.
 The kits are intuitively designed with an easy to follow DVD and written instructions.
 On average, a typical 8×12 model will take a weekend to build.

-If you live in an area prone to high winds, heavy snow or the occasional hurricane, some greenhouse plans and consideration should be given to the weather tightness of the greenhouse with respect to drafts, water penetration and strength.
-We can engineer greenhouses according to your regional specifications regarding wind and snow loads in all states and provinces.
-Whether you live in a hot and dry climate or cold and wet region, one of our 4 unique glazing systems will work for you.
+If you live in an area prone to high winds, heavy snow or the occasional hurricane, some greenhouse plans and consideration should be given to the weather tightness of the greenhouse (drafts, water penetration and strength).
+We can engineer greenhouses according to your municipality to meet wind and snow loads in all states and provinces.
+No matter your climate, one of our 4 unique glazing systems will work for you.

 Locate the greenhouse so that 6 hours of sunlight per day is available during winter months.
 Anything less and you may have to supplement with grow lights.
 If possible, align the longest side of your greenhouse to face south.
 This permits the roof to attract the most amount of sunlight during the day.

 Wood frame or concrete is most common.
 Wood frames are simple, less expensive and can be moved if necessary.
-Concrete gives the greenhouse a more permanent look, allows for less movement and is easy to clean and will last for generations.
-For greenhouses over 16×20 a concrete foundation is recommended.
+Concrete gives the greenhouse a more permanent look, is easy to clean and will last for generations.
+For greenhouses over 16×20, a concrete foundation is recommended.
 All foundations must be level and square for easy installation.

 What is a door drop?